MobileChromeApps/mobile-chrome-apps/docs/APIStatus.md

     * Working on Android only.

 ## APIs Coming in the Near Term
-* chrome.socket.tcp / udp / tcpServer
+* chrome.sockets.tcp / udp / tcpServer
 * runtime.getPackageDirectoryEntry
 * mediaGalleries
 * Better notifications and alarms support